joumak/find-synonyms/README.md

 var synonyms = require('find-synonyms');

-// Finds up to n synonyms of word synonyms(word, n, function (syns) {
+// Finds up to n synonyms of word
+// If n = 0, returns all found synonyms
+synonyms(word, n, function (syns) {
   // syns has length at most n and has synonyms of word });